awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

 **Note**
 The listing operation used to split your job into parts is a function of Amazon S3, and you are billed for it the same way as any Amazon S3 operation\.

 Soon after that, we start exporting your data onto a device\.
 Typically, exporting data takes one business day\.
 However, this process can take longer depending on the amount and type of data\.
 When the export is done, AWS gets the device ready for pickup by your region's carrier\.
-When it arrives, you connect the AWS AWS Snowball Edge device to your network and transfer the data that you want to import from Amazon S3 onto the device\.
+When it arrives, you connect the AWS AWS Snowball Edge device to your network and transfer the data from the device to storage on your network\.

 When you’re done transferring data, ship the device back to AWS\.
 When we receive the device for your export job part, we erase it completely\.
 This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.
 This step marks the completion of that particular job part\.
 + For keylisting

-When it arrives in a few days, you’ll connect the AWS Snowball Edge device to your network and transfer the data to a device on your network\.
-When you’re done transferring data, ship the device back to AWS\.
-Once we receive a returned device for your export job part, we erase it completely\.
-This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.
-This step marks the completion of that particular job part\.
-If there are more job parts, the next job part now is prepared for shipping\.
+  Before we export the objects in the S3 bucket, we scan the bucket\.
+If the bucket is altered after the scan, the job could encounter delays because we scan for missing or altered objects\.
++ For S3 Glacier Flexible Retrieval

-   It is important to note that AWS Snowball cannot export objects in the S3 Glacier Flexible Retrieval storage class\.
+   It is important to note that AWS Snowball cannot export objects that are in S3 Glacier storage class\.
 These objects must be restored before AWS Snowball can successfully export the objects in the bucket\.

 ## How Local Compute and Storage Jobs Work<a name="how-localcompute"></a>